 What is Hinamatsuri?
-A tradition and way to enjoy it to celebrate the healthy growth of girls
+A tradition and way to celebrate the healthy growth of girls

 The hectic New Year's holiday is over, and Setsubun and the beginning of spring are upon us.